YouTube shooter repeatedly posted grievances about the video platform

 Those rules were put in place on Jan.16 as part of an effort to to weed out “bad actors” like spammers and impersonators, according to Variety.
 The prior threshold for a channel to qualify for monetization was 10,000 views.

-Once a user meets the requirements, they must agree to the terms of service, sign up for AdSense, a Google program that allows publishers to run advertisements, and set their monetization preferences before submitting videos for review by the site.
+Once users meet the requirements, they must agree to the terms of service; sign up for AdSense, a Google program that allows publishers to run advertisements; and set their monetization preferences before submitting videos for review by the site.
 If approved, the channel can begin to make money.

 But YouTube’s monetization process was not always this rigorous.

-The “Adpocalypse,” what many major YouTubers refer to as the beginning of the site cracking down on who is and isn’t monetized, began in early 2017.
+The “Adpocalypse,” what many major YouTubers refer to as the beginning of the site's crackdown on who is and isn’t monetized, began in early 2017.

-Many content creators say the rules have been nebulous and some claim they often have videos demonetized that do not violate the company standards.
+Many content creators say the rules have been nebulous and some claim that they videos that that do not violate the company standards have been demonetized.
 Because of this, many YouTubers have turned to Patreon, a subscription service for content creators, or YouTube Red, a Google subscription service that costs its users $9.99 a month.

-Demonetization appeared to be a source of contempt for Aghdam, who posted at least one image to her website that noted she made $0.10 for a video that received more than 366,000 views.
+Demonetization appeared to be a source of contempt for Aghdam, who posted at least one image to her website noting that she made 10 cents for a video that received more than 366,000 views.

 "Youtube filtered my channels to keep them from getting views!"
 Aghdam wrote on her website.
 "There is no free speech in real world & you will be suppressed for telling the truth that is not supported by the system.
 Videos of targeted users are filtered & merely relegated, so that people can hardly see their videos!"

-“Most people hate terrorists (human murderers), but if they look at their own true faces in treating innocent animals, they will see they cause violence and murder just like terrorists, either directly or indirectly,” one of files on Aghdam’s website, labeled fa_humanityy.pdf, reads.
+“Most people hate terrorists (human murderers), but if they look at their own true faces in treating innocent animals, they will see they cause violence and murder just like terrorists, either directly or indirectly,” one file on Aghdam’s website reads.
 “The whole world may mourn for the death of one person but ignores thousands of animals being tortured and killed every day!”

 Aghdam’s brief brush with YouTube fame came two years ago, when her videos were mocked by a Turkish YouTube star.
 A compilation of Aghdam’s videos, with underlying commentary by the user Yorekok, received over 800,000 views.

-Note: CORRECTION (April 5, 2018, 2:55 p.m.
-ET): An earlier version of this article misstated the address of Nasim Aghdam’s website at one point.
-It is NasimeSabz.com, not NasimSabz.com.
-(NasimeSabz.com has been taken down.)
-The same error appeared in a caption.